geoffrich/geoffrich.net/src/posts/accessible-svelte-transitions.md

 ## Wrapping up

 You have two options to respect the user's motion preference when using Svelte transitions.
 You can disable all animations globally in CSS, which is the safest option but also disables animations that do not trigger motion sickness.
-Alternatively, you can react to changes to prefers-reduced-motion and replace problematic transitions with a safer option when the user requests it, but this requires vigilance whenever implementing a new transition.
+Alternatively, you can swap out problematic transitions with a safer option when the user requests it, but this requires vigilance whenever implementing a new transition.

-We all need to do our part to make the web a more accessible place.
+We all should do our part to make the web a more accessible place.
 If you want to learn more about motion sensitivities and the web, I've linked some articles below that I found helpful while working on this piece.

 - "Designing With Reduced Motion For Motion Sensitivities" by Val Head, [Smashing Magazine](https://www.smashingmagazine.com/2020/09/design-reduced-motion-sensitivities/)
 - "Designing Safer Web Animation For Motion Sensitivity" by Val Head, [A List Apart](https://alistapart.com/article/designing-safer-web-animation-for-motion-sensitivity/)